 See the RMDM for ramp metering guidance, procedures, and policies to be used in conjunction with the guidance in this manual.
 Where traffic-related ramp metering guidance is noted in this Chapter, reference is made to the RMDM for exception instructions and further information.
+The number of lanes at the limit line denotes a metered single or multilane entrance ramp configuration.
 Geometric ramp design for operational improvement projects which include ramp metering should be based on current peak-hour traffic volume.
 If this current data is not available it should be obtained before proceeding with design.
 Peak hour traffic data from the annual Caltrans Traffic Volumes book is not adequate for this application.